 It is well known that developing formal program specifications is expensive, but for some safety critical applications a guarantee of partial correctness of data type implementations can be worth the effort.
 A tool such as PALE can be used to verify specifications expressible in Pointer Assertion Logic, and also to guide the programmer by the generation of counterexamples.
-With verification techniques based on undecidable logics, either the programmer may have to guide a theorem prover to the proofs, not even being certain that they exist, or accept that the reply may be "don't-know".
+With verification techniques based on undecidable logics, the programmer suffers the burden of guiding a theorem prover to the proofs, not even being certain that they exist.
 With less expressive techniques, important aspects of the data types may not be expressible and hence not verifiable.
-In contrast to traditional program analyses, our technique is highly modular: each statement in the given program is analyzed only once.
-To verify complex properties, the technique often requires detailed invariants to be provided.
-However, since we primarily aim for data-type implementations, we believe that this annotation overhead is reasonable compared to the effort of creating the program.
-In conclusion, Pointer Assertion Logic may provide a fruitful compromise between expressibility and usability.
+We believe that Pointer Assertion Logic is a fruitful compromise between expressibility and ease of use.

 Although facing a non-elementary theoretical complexity, the examples we provide show that logic and automaton based program verification is feasible.
-Furthermore, we believe that the efficiency of the implementation can be improved by at least an order of magnitude by tuning the MONA tool using heuristics as proposed in [27].
-As also suggested in [23, 20] we may benefit from an initial simplification phase that performs program slicing or partial evaluation of the source programs.
+Furthermore, we believe that the efficiency of the implementation can be improved by at least an order of magnitude by tuning the MONA tool using heuristics as proposed in [28].
+As also suggested in [24, 20] we may benefit from an initial simplification phase that performs program slicing or partial evaluation of the source programs.
+Future work will also examine the possibility of incorporating simple arithmetic to the language.
+The MONA tool can also be used as an efficient decision procedure for Presburger arithmetic [39, 27], which is sufficient for many properties.